python/cpython/Doc/library/socket.rst

 The two examples above can be rewritten by using :meth:`socket.create_server` and :meth:`socket.create_connection` convenience functions.
-:meth:`socket.create_server` has the extra advantage of creating an agnostic IPv4/IPv6 server on platforms supporting this functionality.
+If the platform supports it, :meth:`socket.create_server` has the extra advantage of creating an agnostic IPv4/IPv6 server:

 ::